rmosolgo/graphql-ruby/guides/operation_store/server_management.md

 ### Deleting Data

 Clients can only _add_ to the database, but as an administrator, you can also delete entries from the database.
-(Make sure you [authorize access to the UI]({{ site.baseurl}}/operation_store/getting_started.html#authorizing-the-ui).)This is a dangerous operation: by deleting something, any clients who depend on that data will crash.
+(Make sure you {% internal_link "authorize access to the UI","/operation_store/getting_started.html#authorizing-the-ui" %}.)This is a dangerous operation: by deleting something, any clients who depend on that data will crash.

 Some reasons to delete from the database are: